A world leader in the development of medical devices, the Bionics Institute solves the world’s most challenging

 Our multidisciplinary team comprises world-class scientists, engineers and researchers, and our laboratories are located at St Vincent’s Hospital Melbourne, close to our clinical collaborators.

-Together we transform the lives of people with a range of conditions, including hearing impairment, Crohnʼs disease, Parkinsonʼs disease, epilepsy, stroke, dementia, arthritis and diabetes.
+Together we transform the lives of people with a range of conditions, including Alzheimer’s disease, hearing impairment, Crohnʼs disease, limb loss, chronic pain, Parkinsonʼs disease, epilepsy, stroke, and arthritis.

 Our multidisciplinary team comprises world-class scientists, engineers and researchers, and our laboratories are located at St Vincent’s Hospital Melbourne, close to our clinical collaborators.
-Together, we transform the lives of people with a range of conditions, including hearing impairment, Crohnʼs disease, Parkinsonʼs disease, epilepsy, stroke, arthritis and diabetes.
+Together, we transform the lives of people with a range of conditions, including Alzheimer’s disease, hearing impairment, Crohnʼs disease, Parkinsonʼs disease, epilepsy, stroke, and arthritis.

 Our research is supported by our excellent capability providers in histology, pre-clinical research, data analytics and clinical research management.
 The Institute is backed by a dedicated Board and professional research support team, which includes HR; IT; finance; legal and commercialisation; research governance; grants management; philanthropy; and marketing and communications.